cksystemsteaching/selfie/book.md

 #### Initialization

-Our first two instructions are the `lui` and `addi` instructions which are meant to initialize the registers of the CPU with signed integer values other than just 0.
+Our first two instructions are the `lui` and `addi` instructions which are, among some other use cases, meant to initialize the registers of the CPU with signed integer values other than just 0.
 We begin with the `addi` instruction where `addi` stands for *add immediate*.
 It instructs the CPU to add an *immediate* value, here a signed 12-bit integer value, to the 64-bit value in a register and store the result in that register or in fact any other register.
 Here is an example:

 `addi t1,t0,42`

 This instruction makes the CPU add the decimal value 42 encoded in binary to the binary value stored in register `t0` and then store the result in register `t1`.
 We denote that behavior by `t1 = t0 + 42` where `=` is not equality in a mathematical sense, as you might expect.
 Here, and in many other circumstances in computer science, especially code, `=` denotes an *assignment* of register `t1` to the value to which the *expression* `t0 + 42` evaluates.
-Thus, with `t1 = t0 + 42`, we do not state equality between `t1` and `t0 + 42` but rather the process of assigning a value to a register.
+Thus, with `t1 = t0 + 42`, we do not assert equality between `t1` and `t0 + 42` but rather denote the process of assigning a value to a register.

 Sure, after the assignment is done, the value in `t1` is equal to the value to which `t0 + 42` evaluates but that is still a different statement.
 The difference is sometimes emphasized by using `:=` to denote an assignment instead of just `=`.
-Unfortunately, however, `=` is standard notation for assignment in many programming languages which is why we stick to using `=`.
+Unfortunately, however, `=` is standard notation for assignments in many programming languages which is why we stick to using `=`.
 Equality, on the other hand, is denoted by `==` in many programming languages, so we use `==` to denote equality from now on.

 You might ask yourself how `addi t1,t0,42` is initialization of a register.
 Well, it is not since `t0` may contain any value.
 But there is a trick we can use:

 `addi t0,zero,42`

 Since `zero == 0` is always true, the instruction effectively makes the CPU perform `t0 = 42`.
-In fact, we only use `addi` in this way throughout the book.
 How about initializing registers with negative numbers?
 That is possible too:

 `addi t0,zero,-42`

 In this case, `-42` is encoded in two's complement.
 So, where is the catch?
 Well, we can only use immediate values with `addi` that fit into 12 bits including the sign bit.
 In other words, `imm` can only be a signed integer value between -2^11^ and 2^11^-1.
 Now you know why you had to go through the information chapter and two's complement in particular.
+In any case, we show below how `addi` can be combined with the `lui` instruction to get larger integers into registers.

-There is one important detail that we should mention.
+There is one important detail that we should mention here.
 How does the CPU add a signed 12-bit integer to a 64-bit integer in a register, even if that register just contains 0?
 Prior to addition, the CPU *sign-extends* `imm` from 12 to 64 bits.
 If the sign bit, that is, bit 11 of `imm` is 0, then all bits from 12 to 63 are *reset*, that is, set to 0.
 If the sign bit is 1, then all bits from 12 to 63 are *set*, that is, set to 1.
 Thus the sign-extended version of `imm` is a signed 64-bit integer that encodes exactly the same value as `imm` encodes in 12 bits.
 That's it!

-The actual addition of the 64-bit integer in a register and the sign-extended version of `imm` is then straightforward exactly like we described in the information chapter.
+The actual addition of the 64-bit integer in a register and the sign-extended version of `imm` is then done exactly like we described it in the information chapter.
 Overflows beyond the MSB, that is, bit 63 are ignored.
-So, the `+` as in `t0 + 42` in the previous example denotes 64-bit integer addition with *wrap-around semantics*.
+So, the `+` in `t0 + 42` in the example above denotes 64-bit integer addition with *wrap-around semantics*.
 For example, if `t0` contains UINT64_MAX, then `t0 + 42` evaluates to 41 because `UINT64_MAX + 1` is 0.
 Strange but true.
-That phenomenon has lead to many issues with software including costly bugs and is therefore important to keep in mind.
+That phenomenon has lead to many issues with code including costly bugs and is therefore important to keep in mind.

+Let us explore an important use case of `addi` other than initializing registers before moving on:

+`addi t0,t0,1` and `addi t0,t0,-1`

+which obviously make the CPU *increment* and *decrement*, respectively, register `t0`.
+Incrementing and decrementing registers is often needed and done this way but it could also be done by other instructions.
+Initialization, however, requires `addi` and register `zero` which is why `addi` is introduced in the initialization section.

+Here is the general specification of the `addi` instruction:

+`addi rd,rs1,imm`: `rd = rs1 + imm; pc = pc + 4` with `-2^11 <= imm < 2^11`

+Let us go through that line step by step.
+First of all, the string "addi" is actually a *mnemonic* (the first "m" is not pronounced) which obviously helps us recognize which instruction we are dealing with.

 Ok, but why is the `imm` value called immediate anyway?

 TODO: complete `addi` story and then move on to `lui`.